chesshelper/chesshelper/README.md

 1. **Activation:** Open Chess.com in your browser (better on /game page, so you can see the board & pieces changes).
 2. **Extension Access:** Click on the ChessHelper Extension icon in the browser toolbar to activate it.
 3. **Customization:** Access the extension options to start customizing by your preference.
 Each setting saves even after cleaning the cache, so don't worry about it.
 4. **Enjoy!** Sit back, relax, and enjoy your personalized Chess.com experience.
 I spent a good amount of time just to make it work well.
 So it should work well.
-If not, then let me know and I'll fix it!
+If not, then let me know and I'll fix it.

 ## License